- Provider website

 Total combined fees

-These are a total of total of management and administration charges and performance-based fees for the year ending .
-They do not include fees for activities like transfering or withdrawing.
+These are a total of management and administration charges and performance-based fees for the year ending 31 March 2021.
+They do not include fees for activities like transferring or withdrawing.

 For the past five years, this fund returned this average each year to investors (in green).
 This was after fees and taxes (28% PIR) were taken out.
 To compare, you can see the average return over the same time for all growth KiwiSaver funds (in grey).